 Hard water can be very problematic for humidifiers.
 This is because it contains high levels of minerals such as calcium and magnesium.
 These minerals aren’t harmful when you drink them and might actually be beneficial to your health.
 However, when you use hard water in a humidifier, the minerals can clog it up causing damage and get dispersed into the air which isn’t great for your lungs.
 Once the minerals settle they form what is known as “white dust” which can get all over your room.
 This doesn’t exactly look very nice and it can damage electronics too.

 I talk more about hard water and humidifiers in this guide so I won’t go into too much detail here.
 Basically, with a warm mist humidifier, the water dispersed is quite pure so the minerals are left behind in the tank.
 This means a warm mist humidifier will require regular cleaning if you are using hard water.

 An ultrasonic humidifier will emit the minerals from hard water into your room so you need to make sure you catch them before they are dispersed.
-If you want to use an ultrasonic humidifier with hard water, you can either purchase demineralization capsules or a distiller to make the water safe to use.
+If you want to use an ultrasonic humidifier with hard water, you can either purchase No products found. or a distiller to make the water safe to use.

 Quiet Cool Mist Humidifier for Your Bedroom